jiashenggu/note/interview.md

 "Tesla's vertical integration gives them the ability to optimize for their own factories—a huge advantage for rapid, focused deployment.
 However, it's a closed garden.
 NVIDIA's platform strategy is fundamentally about enabling the entire market, much like Windows did for PC.
 The pro is massive scale and capturing a wider range of innovation from countless partners.
 The con is that it requires managing a more complex ecosystem.
 I believe the platform approach will win in the long run because the diversity of real-world robotics applications is too big for any single company to address."

+# Category 1: Deeper Technical Probing & Trade-offs

-## On Distributed Training Nuances:
+## 1. On Distributed Training Nuances:

 ## Question: "You mentioned using Megatron-LM.
 Could you discuss the trade-offs between different parallelism strategies like data, tensor, and pipeline parallelism?
 In your 247B MoE model training, how did you likely combine these, and what was the main bottleneck you were trying to solve with that specific combination?"

 ### 5 parallel